Click the links below to view information about activities for this park.

 The following state park climbing regulations apply at all times:

-Get a Climbing Guide from the Carolina Climbers Coalition Web site by visiting the "links" page, listed in the menu on the left.>
+Get a Climbing Guide from the Carolina Climbers Coalition Web site by visiting the links page.

 Trails: Journey on foot, on horseback or in a canoe.
 No matter what your mode of travel, Pilot Mountain has miles of trails to explore.
 Little Pinnacle Overlook offers hikers a close-up view of Big Pinnacle and distant views of the valley below.
 Equestrians and hikers alike will relish the trails through the six-mile woodland corridor that connects the two sections of the park.
 Cliffs and crevices, ravens, and rhododendron are only a small part of the scenery to be discovered.
 For more information about the trails, see the park map.
 All visitors with horses must be able to provide proof of a negative equine infectious anemia (Coggins) test while visiting North Carolina State Parks.
 Horse rentals not available.